 (c) you agree that your wildlife observations can be made publicly available for wider use.

-The observations collected through this site will be stored securely at the Biological Records Centre.
+All data, including environmental observations, personal and demographic data, are stored in the Biological Records Centre's Data Warehouse in accordance with Data Protection Regulations.
 From there they will be made available to the Natural History Museum, Marine Conservation Society, all National Recording Schemes and Societies and all Local Environmental Record Centres.
-Ultimately they will be passed on to the National Biodiversity Network Gateway - the data holding for all wildlife observations in the UK.
+Ultimately they will be passed on to the National Biodiversity Network Atlas - the data holding for all wildlife observations in the UK.
 The Big Seaweed Search dataset will also be made available via the Natural History Museum's Data Portal where we share all our collections and research data.
 Your name will be stored as part of the biological record and may be made publicly available along with the species name, date and location of the record.
 Your contact details and any demographic information you may have given (age, ethnicity, etc) will NOT be shared in this way.

-Your contact details and any demographic data you entered will be held in a database at the Biological Records Centre and will be made available to the Natural History Museum and Marine Conservation Society, but will not be passed on to any third parties without your permission.
+Your contact details and any demographic data you entered will be held in the Biological Records Centre's Data Warehouse and will be made available to the Natural History Museum and Marine Conservation Society, but will not be passed on to any third parties without your permission.
 Demographic data are stored anonymously, separate to any other data you entered.

 Sharing wildlife records in this way ensures they are as useful as possible, both for research and for decision making about protecting the natural environment, so thank you for supporting us in this endeavour.